A reminiscence from earlier days-

 where Evel had tried to jump his bike over the canyon for his last big

 Awesome canyon views, and then we were off to Sugar City to play for another week in another local bar; another five nights of boogie-woogie all night long.
 As most boys in a band do, we had big dreams at first.
 Kevin and I had been best friends since 4th grade back in New Jersey, and we had had visions of glory since we were boys.
-Al Hat our drummer was also an old NJ friend, and we had often discussed the logistics of getting rich and famous.
+Al Hat our drummer was also an old NJ friend, and we had often discussed the idea of getting rich and famous.
 But in reality, our present routine had gotten monotonous.
 We were always getting to another town much like the last one, staying at motels or campgrounds for a weekend, a week, or two weeks, and then we would be off again, down the long road to the next place.
 Not much pressure; not much satisfaction either.

 I started to miss my home.
 I would think of my old grandparents and my mom, still living near where the big farmhouse used to be, back in New Jersey.
 For how much longer, would they still be there?